neams-th-coe/cardinal/doc/content/source/problems/NekRSProblem.md

 occurs in the `.udf` file.
 In the `.udf` file, you need to define a custom function, named artbirarily here to `userq`, with a signature that matches the user-defined source function expected by NekRS.
 This function should then pass the scratch space into the [!ac](OCCA) kernel we saw in the `.oudf` file.
+Note that the "offset" here should match the slice in the scratch space array which holds the volumetric heat source.

 !listing /test/tests/conduction/nonidentical_volume/cylinder/cylinder.udf language=cpp
   re=void\suserq.*?^}

+Finally, be sure
-To finish the application of the heat source from MOOSE, you will need to be sure to "load" the custom heat source kernel and create the pointer needed by NekRS to call that function.
+to "load" the custom heat source kernel and create the pointer needed by NekRS to call that function.
 These two extra steps are quite small - the entire `.udf` file required to apply a MOOSE heat source is shown below (a large part of this